 - Do not store food or beverages in a chemical refrigerator.

 - From phones on the university telephone system, calls for the fire department, metropolitan police (emergencies only) or for an ambulance are made by dialing x9-911.

-- All accidents on university property must be reported to the university police at extension x4-6111.
-If more than first aid is required, the injured person should be taken to the Colonial Health Center.
+- All incidents in the Department of Chemistry must be reported.
+Please follow the Accident and Injury Protocol.
+In case of an emergency, call the university police at extension x4-6111.
+Seek medical attention if necessary.
+If more than first aid is required, an injured student should be taken to the Colonial Health Center.
 In emergencies or if the student health center is closed, patients should be taken to the emergency room at the GW hospital.
-Accident forms should be completed for each incident.
+An Incident Report forms should be completed for each incident.